Microsoft's Surface tablet has "modest" start-Ballmer

 * Windows 8 sold 4 million upgrades in 3 days after launch

 PARIS Nov 12 (Reuters) - Microsoft Corp's new Surface tablet - its challenger to Apple's iPad - had a "modest" start to sales because of limited availability, Microsoft Chief Executive Steve Ballmer told French daily Le Parisien.

-The world's largest software company put the Surface tablet center stage at its Windows 8 launch event last month in its fightback against Apple and Google in the exploding mobile computing market.
+The world's largest software company put the Surface tablet centre stage at its Windows 8 launch event last month in its fightback against Apple and Google in the exploding mobile computing market.

 "We've had a modest start because Surface is only available on our online retail sites and a few Microsoft stores in the United States," Ballmer was quoted as saying.

-Ballmer also said 4 million upgrades to Windows 8 were sold in the three days following the system's launch.
+Meanwhile, 4 million upgrades to Windows 8 were sold in the three days following the system's launch, Ballmer added.

 - Housing, jobs data weaken, but overall economic picture still upbeat